Skip to main content

 Build timeBaseline1.5-3x slower1.2-2x slower

-For projects with heavy Docker usage (microservices, Kubernetes development, CI/CD pipeline testing), the performance difference is significant.
-A Docker Compose setup with eight services that takes 45 seconds to start on macOS might take 15 seconds on Linux.
+For projects running heavy Docker setups — microservices, Kubernetes development, CI/CD pipeline testing — this gap is serious.
+A Docker Compose stack with eight services that takes 45 seconds to spin up on macOS?
+Fifteen seconds on Linux.
+Over a full workday of starting and stopping services, that difference adds up to something you can feel.

 # Add Docker repository